-2. First Research Paper
+2. Research Paper #1

-- Due: Thursday, October 13 @ 1:00 PM - A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle. - Papers will be submitted by the Instructor to "Turnitin" for originality assessment.
-Personal privacy is protected. - Students must submit the paper to be eligible to write the final exam.
+- Due: Thursday, February 11 @ 1:00 PM - A separate document regarding topics, format guidelines, and late policy will be sent to student $\geq$ e-mails and/or be posted on Moodle. - $\geq$ Papers will be submitted by the Instructor to "Turnitin" for originality assessment.
+Personal privacy is protected.

-3. Second Research Paper
+3. Research Paper #2

-- > Due: Tuesday, December 6 @ 8:15 PM - A separate document regarding topics, format and submission guidelines, and late policy will be provided. - Papers will be submitted by the Instructor to "Turnitin" for originality assessment.
-Personal privacy is protected. - Students must submit the paper to be eligible to write the final exam.
+- $\geq$ Due: Tuesday, April 12 @ 1:00 PM - A separate document regarding topics, format guidelines, and late policy will be sent to student $\geq$ e-mails and/or be posted on Moodle. - Papers will be submitted by the Instructor to "Turnitin" for originality assessment.
+Personal $\geq$ privacy is protected.